theroppex/8086-kernel/README.md

 # 8086-kernel
-Simple time-sharing kernel form 8086 written as a part of Operating Systems class assignment.
+Simple time-sharing kernel for 8086 written as a part of Operating Systems class assignment.